Reliability-Latency-Rate Tradeoff in Low-Latency Communications with Finite-Blocklength Coding: Proof of Theorem 2

-holds with a given $\epsilon$, a bounded $\Psi(\gamma)$, and a given $N$ satisfying Eq. \eqref{condN}.
-With a bounded $\Psi(\gamma)$, Eq. \eqref{bo1} ensures Eq. \eqref{newcod1} is satisfied.
-Thus, to satisfy the condition in Eq. \eqref{newcod1} with a given $\epsilon$ and a bounded $\Psi(\gamma)$, we only need to ensure that Eq. \eqref{condN} is met. }
+Combining the results from the last subsection with those of this subsection, we have proved that holds for a given $\epsilon$, a bounded $\Psi(\gamma)$, and an $N$ satisfying Eq. \eqref{condN}.
+With a bounded $\Psi(\gamma)$, Eq. \eqref{bo1} ensures that Eq. \eqref{newcod1} is satisfied.
+Therefore, to satisfy the condition in Eq. \eqref{newcod1} with a given $\epsilon$ and a bounded $\Psi(\gamma)$, it is sufficient to ensure that Eq. \eqref{condN} is fulfilled.

-\subsection{\RV{Proof for $\lim\limits_{\gamma\to+\infty} \Psi(\gamma)=+\infty$ and $|h|^2\gamma\in[\vartheta,+\infty)$}}
+\subsection{Proof for $\lim\limits_{\gamma\to+\infty} \Psi(\gamma)=+\infty$ and $|h|^2\gamma\in[\vartheta,+\infty)$}